 Over Rs 20 Billion Worth of IPOs Are in The Pipeline in Nepali Stock Market

 Upper Tamakoshi Hydropower Limited floated over Rs 2.63 billion worth of IPO shares two years ago, the largest IPO in the history of Nepal so far.
 Nepal Reinsurance Company followed last year with a massive Rs 1.60 Billion IPO.
-In FY2020-21, Nepali stock market will witness the largest IPO yet—Rs 8 Billion worth initial shares of Nepal Infrastructure Bank.
+In FY2020-21, Nepali stock market witnessed the largest IPO yet—Rs 8 Billion worth initial shares of Nepal Infrastructure Bank.

 Dozens other companies are in the review process for floating their initial public shares to the general public, the details of which can be found below.
 Since investing in IPOs in Nepal (i.e. primary market) is the safest stock investment option, investment in IPOs is a relatively quicker way to get more returns.